What is the EIS?

 What are knowledge-intensive companies?

 Broadly speaking, the expression refers to young and innovative businesses.
-So, for instance, a company which is developing a new drug or treatment would likely fall under the umbrella.
+So, for instance, a company which is developing a new drug or treatment would likely fall under this umbrella.
 A chain of shops opening new sites most likely won’t.

-As you would expect, HMRC has set specific requirements a company must meet to be categorised as knowledge intensive.
+HMRC has set specific requirements a company must meet to be categorised as knowledge intensive.